 The inhabitants of the newly-established city of Ustiug begged Saint Cyprian to build a monastery somewhere near the city.
 Saint Cyprian, went around the city and observed its layout, then chose a place near shallow lakes at the Ostrozh falls and he started building a cell.
 By the year 1212, he had established a monastery in honor of the Entrance into the Temple of the Most Holy Theotokos, and a church dedicated to the Archangel Michael, the Chief Commander of the Heavenly Hosts.
 The inhabitants of Ustiug, seeing the godliness of the holy ascetic, brought him all the things he needed to build the monastery, and many came to live the ascetic life with Saint Cyprian, who received everyone with joy and with love.
 The holy monastery grew, and according to the account in the Ustiug Chronicle, Saint Cyprian “was chosen as the Superior of the holy monastery, and pastor of the flock of Christ, but out of humility he would not agree to be ordained to the holy priesthood.”
 There was a stone by his bed, which he used to rest his head.
 During his night prayers, the ascetic held it in his hands in order to maintain vigilance and to be constantly at prayer.
 Saint Cyprian went to the Lord at 6 o’clock in the afternoon on September 29, 1276, and his body was buried in the monastery which he founded.
 Later, a church was built over his holy relics and was dedicated to the Feast of Mid-Pentecost, which also had a chapel in honor of Saint Cyprian of Carthage (August 31).

-Venerable Cyriacus the Hermit of Palestine – Troparion & Kontakion
+Venerable Kyriákos the Anchorite – Troparion & Kontakion

 Troparion — Tone 1

-through fasting, vigil and prayer you received Heavenly gifts,
+hrough fasting, vigil and prayer you received heavenly gifts,

-healing the sick and the souls of those drawn to you by faith.
+healing the sick and the souls of those who hasten to you with faith.